rorosen/nix-config/README.md

 cp /etc/nixos/hardware-configuration.nix nixos/<hostname>-hardware-configuration.nix
 ```

-Create a configuration file for the respective device at `nixos/<hostname>-configuration.nix`.
+Create a configuration file for the machine at `nixos/<hostname>-configuration.nix`.
 Add all device specific configuration and import the formerly copied hardware configuration file.

-Consequently, add the profile to [flake.nix](./flake.nix) under `nixosConfigurations`.
+Consequently, add the profile to [flake.nix](./flake.nix) in `nixosConfigurations`.
 Replace `<hostname>` and `<user>` with actual values.
 You can add device specific home-manager configuration directly in `sharedModules` or move it to a separate file and import the file.